Your Guide to Renewing Green Card in the US

 If you need help with replacing or renewing your green card, contact our team of trusted immigration attorneys in Atlanta for information on how to renew.

-- Form I-90: This is the form provided for permanent residents and those permanent residents with a commuter status that needs to either renew their card or replace a permanent resident card with a lost or stolen card.
-It is important to note that if you are a Conditional Permanent Resident, you cannot use this form to apply for card renewal.
+- Form I-90: This is the form provided for permanent residents and those with a commuter status who need to either renew their card or replace a permanent resident card with a lost or stolen card.
+It is important to note that you cannot use this form to apply for card renewal if you are a Conditional Permanent Resident.
 Conditional Permanent Residents, for instance, those who have achieved CR1, CR2, CF1, or CR2 status in the United States due to marriage or entrepreneurship, do not need this form to renew an expiring card.

 - Form I-551: Form I-551 is the legal name of the actual card itself.
 If you look in the upper-left corner of your current card, you will see “Form I-551” printed in small font.

 - Form I-751: One of the most basic forms of the immigration process, Form I-751 is used by conditional residents seeking to remove the conditions associated with their residency.
 The terms of your residency dictate whether or not this is the form you need to file, though, like if you are a US resident with a lawful permanent resident status based on marriage to a US citizen.
 Typically, form I-751 should be filed in conjunction with your spouse, but there are exceptions to the spouse being a part of the filing process.